sdellachiesa/browser/static/pages/en/info.md

 This app provides a user-friendly interface to download meteorological data from the [long-term socio-ecological research site Matschertal / Val di Mazia](http://lter.eurac.edu/en/)

 Once selected the measurements and the stations and you have chosen a date range, you are ready to download the data.
-Avaiable table format are CSV (comma separted values) or excel spreadsheet.
+Available table format are CSV (comma separted values) or excel spreadsheet.

 # Legend of the downloaded table